ovh/docs/pages/web/hosting/configure-database-server/guide.en-gb.md

 In your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager), go to the `Web` section, and then click `Databases`{.action} in the left pane.
 Select the name of your Private SQL server.

 Go to the `Metrics` tab for your database server.
-You will find the graph **“Query Execution Time Statistics”**.
+You will find the graph **Query Execution Time Statistics**.

 ![private-sql](images/private-sql-metrics01.png){.thumbnail}